ranga4all1/ipl-data-analysis-spark/README.md

 ## Steps to run the code
 1. Clone the repository
-2. Create compute and notbook in Databricks to run Spark code/notebook
+2. Create compute and notebook in Databricks to run Spark code/notebook
     - Register for Databricks community edition (free)
     - Create compute
         - Click "Compute" --> Create compute